mkhairul6/AlphaDocs/README.md

 <ul><li>authToken: authentication token of the user</li>
 <li>addressId: ID of address to update, if not passed in when address data is passed in the system will create a new address for the customer</li></ul>

-The rest are same as register. addressName if it matches an existing name of an address, will update that address, otherwise, will add a new address.
+The rest are same as register.

 ## Delete a Customer Address